 - Research assistant position and internships.
 Gain experience by working with PHRGE staff and affiliated faculty members.

-- Human Rights Caucus: join this student group and collaborate with PHRGE to bring human rights programs and activism to the law school.
+- Human Rights Caucus.
+Join the student group that collaborates with PHRGE to support human-rights programming and activism at the law school.

 - Mailing List.
 Join the list to hear about human-right events at the law school.
 Email email@example.com to sign up.

 For more information, visit law.northeastern.edu/phrge or contact PHRGE’s Director, Elizabeth Ennen, at firstname.lastname@example.org.